Sorenesss/Set-Planner-API/README.md

 ## Installation

 To use the `PlannerState` class, ensure you have Node.js installed.
-Then, include the class in your project:
+Then, add the `gtsetplanner.js` file to your project.
+Once you've done that, you are able to import it:

 ```javascript
 const sp = require('./gtsetplanner.js');